ibm-cloud-docs/transit-gateway/about.md

 {{site.data.keyword.tg_full_notm}} supports local and global routing between VPCs and the {{site.data.keyword.cloud_notm}} classic infrastructure.
 All routing options remain within the private {{site.data.keyword.cloud_notm}} infrastructure without operating on the public internet, and are optimized for performance. {{site.data.keyword.tg_full_notm}} allows customers greater flexibility, redundancy, and speed in scaling their workloads, and in connecting isolated networks that run on {{site.data.keyword.cloud_notm}}.

+### Prefix filtering
+{: #prefix-filtering}

+{{site.data.keyword.tg_full_notm}} supports prefix filtering on connections, allowing you to control which routes are advertised to and from each connected network.
+You can permit or deny specific prefixes to prevent unintended route propagation and reduce the risk of routing conflicts.
+For more information, see [Adding and deleting prefix filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters).

+### Route reports
+{: #route-reports}

+{{site.data.keyword.tg_full_notm}} provides route reports that display all the routes known to a transit gateway across its connections.
+Route reports help you verify connectivity, identify overlapping prefixes, and troubleshoot routing issues before they affect traffic.
+For more information, see [Generating a route report](/docs/transit-gateway?topic=transit-gateway-route-reports&interface=ui).

 ### Optimized traffic and fault tolerance
 {: #vpc-optimized-traffic-fault-tolerance}